 \item As the primary outcome of this paper, we present the CTP catalogue, which includes a wealth of information such as IDs, basic X-ray properties, {\tt NWAY} outputs, classification probabilities, and redshift data (see \cref{sec9}).
 By providing probabilities for all applicable sample characteristics, we ensure users have the flexibility to make informed selections tailored to their specific scientific goals, without being constrained by predefined thresholds or assumptions. \end{itemize}

-The RF models used for the identification of the CTPs and their classification into Galatic/extragalactic, can be applied blindly to the entire Q1 catalogue.
-For each source, they provide the probability of being an X-ray emitter, as well as an extragalactic source, despite the fact of not having been detected by any of the three X-ray surveys yet.
-Consequently, as illustrated in Figure \cref{fig:13}, limiting the selection of Q1 sources to those with $P_{\textrm{X-ray}} > 0.8 $ and $P_{\textrm{Gal}} > 0.2 $, while excluding \Euclid sources classified as CTPs in this study, yields a final sample of 135\,303 objects.
-Notably, approximately 400 of these have been successfully cross-matched geometrically with the little red dots sample introduced by \cite{Q1-SP011}, predominantly occupying the bright end of the magnitude distribution.
-A forthcoming paper will explore the multi-wavelength nature of likely extragalactic high $P_{\textrm{X-ray}}$ sources that remain undetected in current X-ray surveys.
+The RF models used for the identification of the CTPs and their classification as Galactic or extragalactic, can be applied blindly to the entire Q1 catalogue.
+For each source, they provide the probability of being an X-ray emitter as well as an extragalactic source, despite not having been detected by any of the three X-ray surveys yet.
+Consequently, as illustrated in \cref{fig:13}, limiting the selection of Q1 sources to those with $P_{\textrm{X-ray}} > 0.8 $ and $P_{\textrm{Gal}} > 0.2 $ while excluding \Euclid sources classified as CTPs in this study yields a final sample of 135\,303 objects.
+Notably, 73 of these objects have been successfully cross-matched geometrically with the little red dots (LRDs) sample introduced by \cite{Q1-SP011}, where the matches predominantly occupy the bright end of the LRD magnitude distribution.
+A forthcoming paper will explore the multi-wavelength nature of the likely extragalactic high $P_{\textrm{X-ray}}$ sources that remain undetected in current X-ray surveys.

 \begin{appendix}